snakajima/remoteio/README.md

 It consists of a Chat Server (chatrooms.js), an iOS application (the remote controller) and a JavaScript library (remote.io.js).

+## How to run

+#### Requirement

+Development Engironment
+- OS X El Capitan

+Software
+- Xcode (8.1 or later)
+- node.js (4.6.0 or later) + npm (2.15.9 or later)
+- express, socket.io ("npm install" will install it)

+#### Start the Chat Server

+$ cd nodejs
+$ npm install # only for the very first time
+$ node index.js

+#### Web client

+- open http://localhost:8080 in one browser
+- open http://localhost:8080/html/indexB.html in another browser

+#### iOS client

+- open ios/remoteio/remoteio.xcodeproj in Xcode
+- build & run it on a simulator

 ## Chat Server (chatrooms.js)

 The Chat Server is a Node.js server built on top of the socket.io.
 It handles two messages, "/room/join" and "/room/message".